Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Introduction

-In orbit around an F-type star, WASP-31b was discovered by \citet{anderson2011}.
-The planet has a mass of $0.478\,\mathrm{M_J}$ and radius of $1.549\,\mathrm{R_J}$, making it one of the lowest density exoplanets known thus far.
-Orbiting at a distance of $0.047\,\mathrm{AU}$ from its host star, it has an equilibrium temperature of $1393\,\mathrm{K}$(assuming Jupiter's Bond albedo of $0.34$).
+WASP-31b, which is in orbit around an F-type star, was discovered by \citet{anderson2011}.
+The planet has a mass of $0.478\,\mathrm{M_J}$ and a radius of $1.549\,\mathrm{R_J}$, making it one of the lowest density exoplanets known to date.
+Orbiting at a distance of $0.047\,\mathrm{AU}$ from its host star, it has an equilibrium temperature of $1393\,\mathrm{K}$ (assuming Jupiter's Bond albedo of $0.34$).
 Its low density (surface gravity) and high temperature lead to a large scale height, making WASP-31b a suitable candidate for atmospheric characterisation using transmission spectroscopy.
 Its host star has an effective temperature of $6300\pm100\mathrm{K}$ and a metallicity of ${-}0.20\pm0.09\,\mathrm{dex}$.
 The system age is estimated to be $1^{+3}_{-0.5}\,\mathrm{Gyr}$ \citep{anderson2011}.
-Using optical to mid-infrared transmission spectra to probe WASP-31b's atmosphere, \citet{sing2015} found a strong potassium (K) feature as well as evidence for the presence of aerosols, both in the form of clouds (gray scatter) and hazes (Rayleigh scatter).
-Evidence for a gray cloud deck was also obtained by \citet{barstowetal2017}, whereas other comparative studies found some weak H$_2$O features \citep{pinhasetal2019, welbanksetal2019}.
-The existence of the K signature was put into question by recent observations using the VLT spectrographs FORS2 and UVES \citep{gibson2017, gibson2019} and IMACS on the Magellan Baade Telescope \citep{mcgruderetal2020}.
+Using optical to mid-infrared transmission spectra to probe the atmosphere of WASP-31b, \citet{sing2015} found a strong potassium (K) feature as well as evidence for the presence of aerosols, both in the form of clouds (grey scatter) and hazes (Rayleigh scatter).
+Evidence for a grey cloud deck was also obtained by \citet{barstowetal2017}, whereas other comparative studies found some weak H$_2$O \citep{pinhasetal2019, welbanksetal2019} and NH$_3$ features \citep{macdonaldetal2017, minetal2020}.
+The existence of the K signature has been called into question by recent observations using the FOcal Reducer and low dispersion Spectrograph 2 (FORS2) and the Ultraviolet and Visual Echelle Spectrograph (UVES) on the Very Large Telescope (VLT) \citep{gibson2017, gibson2019} and the Inamori-Magellan Areal Camera and Spectrograph (IMACS) on the Magellan Baade Telescope \citep{mcgruderetal2020}.

-In this study, a reanalysis of the publicly available transmission spectrum of WASP-31b is conducted, using the \textsc{TauREx} retrieval framework \citep{waldmann2015}.
+In this study, we conduct a re-analysis of the publicly available transmission spectrum of WASP-31b using the \textsc{TauREx} retrieval framework \citep{waldmann2015}.
 In Section \ref{sec:methodology}, we describe the observations that were used in this analysis and provide the details of the retrieval setup.
 The retrieval results are presented in Section \ref{sec:results}.
-A comparison with earlier detections and other observations as well as the physical implications will be discussed in Section \ref{sec:discussion}, before we provide the conclusions in Section \ref{sec:conclusion}.
+In Section \ref{sec:discussion}, we compare our findings with earlier detections and discuss the physical implications before providing the conclusions in Section \ref{sec:conclusion}.